 Where can Lunette menstrual cups be purchased?

 You can buy the Lunette menstrual cup online or in store.
 It’s sold in a number of health shops, pharmacies, markets and co-ops.
-Head to www.lunette.com.au to visit our online store or visit the retailer page for a list of Lunette Stockists and to find a retailer near you.
+Head here to purchase your cup online or visit our retailer page for a list of Lunette Stockists and to find a retailer near you.

 Now it’s your turn – have you got a question for Carol & Elizabeth?
 Ask away in the comment section below so they can get back to you.
 Alternatively, you can email them directly at [email protected] They’re experts at answering all the tricky questions including how to insert and remove a menstrual cup!